Settlement conferences are offered in the Supreme Court (Family Division) and Family Court.

 - You should be prepared to state what ways, if any, you may be willing to resolve this matter aside from what you have indicated in the conciliation process or in other documents you have filed with the court.
 This brief should say, in detail, what you want the court to order.
 It should also give reasons and facts supporting why you want the court to do so.

-- The Applicant or Petitioner – the person who started the court proceedings - must file their Brief (Statement) with the court at least ten (10) business days (do not count weekends or other days when the court is closed) before the settlement conference, and send a copy to the other party at the same time.
+The Applicant or Petitioner – the person who started the court proceedings - must file their Brief (Statement) with the court at least 10 business days before the settlement conference, and send a copy to the other party at the same time.

-- The Respondent – the person responding to the court application - must file their Brief at least five (5) business days before the settlement conference, and provide a copy to the Applicant/Petitioner.
-The Settlement Conference Brief filed by the parties will be given to the judge presiding at the settlement conference so that he or she will have a better understanding of your position prior to the conference.
+- The Respondent – the person responding to the court application - must file their Brief at least 5 business days before the settlement conference, and provide a copy to the Applicant/Petitioner.
+The Settlement Conference Brief filed by the parties will be given to the judge presiding at the settlement conference so that they will have a better understanding of your position prior to the conference.

 - There is no specific document for this brief – write it as a formal letter.
 It is preferable that the brief be typed.
 It should be single-sided (don’t write on both sides of the page) and neat.